 Once the data is captured and the reports built, it is time for the operator to interpret the findings and act accordingly.
 But that’s a whole new story.

-To round everything up, the main KPIs in the online casino business are closely connected with each other and can be graded like this:
+To round everything up, the main KPIs in an iGaming business are closely connected with each other and can be graded like this: